There's no reason to postpone the inevitable.

-By applying Early Decision I or II, an applicant is making a commitment to enroll at the university the following fall if he or she is admitted.
+By applying Early Decision I or II, an applicant is making a commitment to enroll at the university the following fall if admitted.
 A student applying through Early Decision I or II to William & Mary may still apply to other schools.
 However, a student may only apply to one school through a binding early decision process.

 While financial aid packaging at W&M will not be affected by applying Early Decision I or II, students who choose to apply early are making a commitment to attend W&M without having the opportunity to compare financial aid packages from other institutions.
 Therefore, if financial factors could impact your decision to attend W&M, Early Decision may not be the best choice.
 If a student's financial situation changes significantly after submitting an application, the student may appeal to the Admission Committee to be released from the Early Decision commitment.
 Early Decision students should submit the FAFSA and CSS Profile with a priority filing date of November 15 for Early Decision I (with a final date of December 12) and January 15 for Early Decision II (with a final date of March 1).
 However, students may not receive an aid decision before the university closes for the Winter break in December if filing with the later deadline for Early Decision I. Financial Aid packages are typical provided approximately one week from the acceptance decision.

 Students who are admitted to William & Mary through Early Decision I or II must confirm their enrollment by making a non-refundable deposit within two weeks of receiving the admission letter.
 Furthermore, admitted students must withdraw applications from all other colleges to which they have applied.